Good for you

 - cars crashes kill and maim thousands of people every year around the world

-switching from 4 wheels to 2 for the school run or the commute would dramatically reduce carbon emissions.
-If all the commuters in England with a journey of under 5 miles went by bike rather than car or bus, they'd save a collective 44,000 tonnes of CO2, the equivalent emissions produced by heating nearly 17,000 houses.
+switching from four wheels to two for the school run or the commute would dramatically reduce carbon emissions.
+If all the commuters in England with a journey of under five miles went by bike rather than car or bus, they'd save a collective 44,000 tonnes of CO2, the equivalent emissions produced by heating nearly 17,000 houses.
 And that would just be in the first week.